harrybiddle/ynab/README.md

          secrets_keys:
            anmeldename: dkb_anmeldename
            pin: dkb_pin
+         target:
+           budget_id: <your budget id>
+           account_id: <your account id>
      ```

-1. Open your keyring backend---on a Mac, this will be the KeyChain app--and create one entry for each secret for your bank and one for your YNAB password with the account 'ynab'.
+1. Open your keyring backend---on a Mac, this will be the KeyChain app--and create one entry for each secret for your bank and one for your access token.

-   For example, if you have chosen Amex you will put in two entries:
+   For example, if you have chosen Amex you will put in two entries

-   1. Keychain Item Name: `amex_password`, Account Name: `ynab`, Password: `<your amex password>`
+   - Keychain Item Name: `amex_password`, Account Name: `ynab`, Password: `<your amex password>`
-   1. Keychain Item Name: `ynab_password`, Account Name: `ynab`, Password: `<your ynab password>`
+   - Keychain Item Name: `ynab_access_token`, Account Name: `ynab`, Password: `<your ynab personal access token>`

 Usage
 -------------